Joljol-Yahya/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-counts the number of paths
+Counts the number of files